KAPPS-/KAPPS-.github.io/_posts/2016-05-31-intro-to-aws-ec2.md

 Default output format [None]: json
 ```

-Upon successful completion, 'config' and 'credentials' files will be automatically generated in the hidden directory: '~/.aws' and if you are having trouble with this step, [see the documentation](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) for more thorough instructions.
+Upon successful completion, 'config' and 'credentials' files will be automatically generated in the hidden directory: '~/.aws' and if you are having trouble with this step then [see the documentation](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) for more thorough instructions.

 To test for successful configuration, try to access AWS through the command: